poporubeus/The_end/README.md

 # What is QML?
 QML stands for Quantum Machine Learning: a discipline that uses quantum models to develops Machine Learning algorithms specific for an assigned task (Supervised, Unsupervised and Reinforcement Learning) and runs each process on a quantum computer, or a quantum simulator.
 # Why QML?
-People intensively use QML since it offers a possibility to represent many more functions than a classical computer thanks to the larger computational space (i.e. Hilber space) where do computations ($dim(H) = 2^{n}$).
+People intensively use QML since it offers a possibility to represent many more functions than a classical computer thanks to the larger computational space (i.e. Hilber space) where do computations ($dim(H) = 2^{n}$, where $n$ is the number of qubits).
+QML exploits superposition and entanglement, two purely quantum effects responsible for representing 2 possible states with only 1 qubit (that substitutes the classical bit in classical computers) and for creating associations between parameters that are passed through qubits.
+Ultimately, with the increasing amount of data that are spred out every day in the current 21th century, we need for computers able to handle plenty of data and information.
+Quantum computers seem to be the candidates for this task based on what we have explained few lines above.
+# Sad story...disadvantages
+I don't want to go deep into this argument seems I'm strongly convinced of the super-powers of QCs over the CCs, so I need to present my point in the best way possible (lol) without touching too much the disadvantages bounded to it...Anyway, to be serious, the main disadvantages are:
+\item Complexity and Error Correction;